Tabouli is a bright salad with fresh herbs, juicy tomatoes, and crisp cucumber tossed in lemon dressing.

 Tabouli Recipe From Dubai!

-These salads were served on the side (or served as a meze beforehand) for almost every meal we enjoyed — along with plenty of hummus and baba ghanoush!
-Since returning, I’ve made this salad a number of times and am finally sharing it here.
+These salads were served with almost every meal, along with plenty of hummus and baba ghanoush.
+Since coming home, I’ve made this salad so many times, and I’m finally sharing my take on it!

 Quick Tip